YaoQ/pcduino-doc/en/post/adc-breakout.md

 ![](../images/p8-j10.png)

-* The adc_test program will print the value of analog signal as default.
+* The adc_test program will print the value of analog signal on ADC0 channel as default.

 ### Create your own source code for ADC
 Create new .c files in samples folder and modify Makefile to compile it.
 For example I want to create helloADC.c to read the values from all six ADC channels.